ConacBreslin/CBBridge/README.md

 - The Alert banner disappears on small screens.
 - The Navbar collapses and dismisses on tap on small screens.
 - The homepage is clear with obvious links to all sections and conveys the image of a modern club that is also sociable and fun.
 - The About Bridge Section gives a brief outline the game of bridge and provides links to more in-depth information.
-There is more information available on bigger screens than on mobiles.
+There are additional information paragraphs available on bigger screens.
-- The Learn Bridge with Us section gives information on all aspects of classes.
+- The Learn Bridge with Us section gives information on all aspects of CBBridge classes.
-- The Play Bridge with Us section gives information on all aspects of play.
+- The Play Bridge with Us section gives information on all aspects of CBBridge play sessions.
 - The Sign Up section collects user information and allows the user to sign up, and has a Modal to alert visitor to changes due to Covid restrictions.

 ## Future features